intel/scikit-learn-intelex/README.md

 3. Compiling and linking

 # Building daal4py using conda-build
-The easiest way to build daal4py is using the conda-build withe the provided recipe.
+The easiest way to build daal4py is using the conda-build with the provided recipe.

 ## Prerequisites
 * Python version 2.7 or >= 3.6